 Lack of support is not due to system limitations, but time.
 If you like the project, consider to contribute add a new language support 😊

-Operating System | Supported Versions | Regularly Tested |
+Operating System | Supported Versions | Tested with installer |

 ---|---|---|

-Windows | From 7 | 11 |
+Windows | >7 | 11 |

-Ubuntu | From 20.04 | 22.04 |
+Ubuntu | >20.04 | 22.04 |

 The paper (link) discusses the research and internals of MetaFFI.
 Sections for academic audiance or technical audiance are explicitly marked, as explained in the end of the introduction section.